SumeetKumarBarua/FactsBox-Heroku-Edition/README.md

     	Eg. If you use Tomcat then it would look something like this:
 	    [http]://localhost:[port number]/Your_App_Name/index.html

    5.Run on server.
 As Heroku supports postgreSQL database for the application, this application has been fully configured on its terms. kindly change it as per your requirements.

 # Deploy
-Please visit <a href="https://devcenter.heroku.com/articles/getting-started-with-java#deploy-the-app">here </a> to follow the steps to deploy in Heroku
+Please visit <a href="https://devcenter.heroku.com/articles/getting-started-with-java#deploy-the-app">here </a> to follow the steps to deploy on Heroku

 # Live Demo
 Please Visit <a href="https://factsbox.herokuapp.com">here </a>

-# Something else isn't working properly
+# Something isn't working properly
 Send me an email sumeet.barua007@gmail.com (might take a few days)

 # Links